 Here is a list of things to consider when looking to improve accessibility in your workplace.
 Not all of them will be relevant to every organisation, but they may give you some ideas on the areas that you need to improve on.

 For those businesses that are still working from home, make sure to contact your disabled staff to make sure they have everything they need to work comfortably and productively at home.
+Here are 10 ways to make your workplace more accessible.

 This is possibly the thing that most employers think of when they consider accessibility.
 While it is not the only thing you need to do, it’s essential that every building has wheelchair access in the form of lifts and ramps.
 When implementing this, consider all buildings that staff could potentially use and whether they will need to travel elsewhere.